-If we are unable to develop, market and sell products and services beyond our existing target markets and develop new technology that attracts a new customer base, our results of operations may suffer.
+If we are unable to market and sell products and services beyond our existing target markets and develop new products and services to attract new customers, our results of operations may suffer.

-We have developed technologies and services and implemented marketing strategies designed to attract small business owners and consumers to our websites and encourage them to purchase our products.
-While small business owners have been the source of our revenue growth and the basis for the expansion of our business to date, we believe we will need to address additional markets to further grow our business.
-To access new markets, including consumers outside the United States, we expect that we will need to develop, market and sell new products and additional services that address their graphic design and printing needs.
-We may not be able to expand our graphic design services or create new products and services, address any new markets or develop a broader customer base.
-Any failure to address additional market opportunities could harm our business, financial condition and results of operations.
+We have developed products and services and implemented marketing strategies designed to attract small business owners and consumers to our websites and encourage them to purchase our products.
+We believe we will need to address additional markets and attract new customers to further grow our business.
+To access new markets and customers, we expect that we will need to develop, market and sell new products and additional services that address their needs.
+To access new markets, we also intend to continue expansion of our marketing efforts and customer service outside of the United States and to continue to introduce localized websites in different countries and languages.
+In addition, we intend to focus on developing new strategic relationships to expand our marketing and sales channels, including co-branded website and retail in-store offerings.
+Any failure to develop new products and services, expand our business beyond our existing target markets and customers, and address additional market opportunities could harm our business, financial condition and results of operations.